Layaway or Credit Cards: Which Holiday Financing Option is Right for You?

 The important point is to find a method that gives you what you want (a happy holiday season) and what you need (a financial plan that keeps you from accumulating unnecessary debt).

-As always, if your debt ever does become unsustainable and you find yourself unsure how to move forward, don’t hesitate to connect with one of MMI’s financial counselors.
-Debt counseling is free, confidential, and available 24/7.
+If your debt ever does become unsustainable and you find yourself unsure how to move forward, don’t hesitate to connect with MMI.
+Financial counseling is free, confidential, and available 24/7.